SYNCRETIC BEGINNINGS

 3) currently unavailable

-5) Title & Date: The Translation of Lal-Dade.
+7) Title & Date: The Translation of Lal-Dade.
 (2007)

 Dimensions & Medium: 18x24 in. -- Oil on Canvas.

 Description: Lal Ded or Lalla, a 14th century, Kashmiri Shaivite poetess.
 Little is known of her life apart from an immense proliferation of stories, which attest to her popularity.
 She composed numerous verse sayings which are direct and simple.
-But, many of them are linguistically regional in their associations, so much so that western translations cannot convey why they are so deeply loved among many native Kashmiris, both Hindu and Muslim.
+Many of them are linguistically regional in their associations, so much so that western translations cannot convey why they are so deeply loved among many native Kashmiris, both Hindu and Muslim.

-6) Title & Date: La Negra de la Luna.
+8) Title & Date: La Negra de la Luna.
 (2005)

 Dimensions & Medium: 30x48 in. -- Acrylic on Canvas.